Independent

 OBBBA

-One Big Beautiful Bill Act — a budget reconciliation law enacted July 4, 2025, that directed approximately $191 billion to DHS immigration enforcement, including $45 billion specifically for ICE detention expansion over four years.
+One Big Beautiful Bill Act — a budget reconciliation law enacted July 4, 2025, directing ~$191 billion to DHS immigration enforcement, including $45 billion for ICE detention expansion.

 ICE